I was seeing a thought we had an audio summit or something, but we don't.

 They're not.

-One particular player just got uh just got traded.
+One particular player just got traded.

-Well, I know the NBA guys have as their idols hip hoppers.
+Well, I know the NBA guys have as their idols hip-hoppers.

 Exactly.

-Uh you know, this poor Darrell Williams, uh who was uh killed in a drive-by shooting in Denver on New Year's Eve after the Broncos lost a heartbreaker in the uh in the playoffs.
+You know, this Darren Williams, who was killed in a drive-by shooting in Denver on New Year's Eve after the Broncos lost a heartbreaker in the playoffs, he had been at an NBA player's Kenyon Martin at the NBA players party, and they're trying to find a scuffle happening there.

-It was he involved in it or not.
+Was he involved in it or not?

-He had cleaned his uh life up, he'd come from poor beginnings and so forth.
+He'd come from poor beginnings and so forth.

-There's a there's a hypersensitivity to it.
+There's a hypersensitivity to it.

-There's a the this uh I think it's a just general decline in class, and you can't you can't leave out the television aspect of this.
+And you can't leave out the television aspect of this.

 It gets you on TV, gets you on the highlight reel.

-Uh there are many, many factors in it, there's no question.
+There are many, many factors in it.

-Um look, we're paying you guys a lot.
+Look, we're paying you guys a lot.

 You are professionals here.